joelbinn/angular-phonecat-hybrid/README.md

 At this state the project was committed and the git tag `initial` was set.

-Then all changes needed to make that phonecat waork as a hybrid was done and committed.
-The git tag `converted-and-hybrid-bootstrapped` corresponds to this state, which is a working Phonecat application that can be run with
+Then all changes needed to make that phonecat work as a hybrid was done and committed.
+The git tag `converted-and-hybrid-bootstrapped` corresponds to this state.

+The master branch is a working hybrid Phonecat application that can be run with

-    $ ng serve
+    $ npm start